-Title 2021 to 2022 2022 to 2023 Measures to be developed around the Sustainable Transport Plan No data No data The percentage of principle A roads that are in overall poor condition - Benchmarked Nationally 2.6% Excellent Better Data pending The percentage of non-principal/classified B roads that are in overall poor condition - Benchmarked Nationally 4.03% Excellent Better Data pending The percentage of non-principal/classified C roads that are in overall poor condition - Benchmarked Nationally 7.97% Excellent Better Data pending The percentage of damaged roads and pavements made safe within target time (CAT1 - Category 1 defects dealt within timescale) Benchmarked Locally No data Data pending The percentage of premises that receive less than 30Mbps - Count Only No data.
-4.57% The percentage of premises that receive less than 10Mbps - Count Only No data 2.88% The percentage of library users who say that using the library has had a positive impact on their digital skills and confidence - Count Only No data.
+Title 2021 to 2022 2022 to 2023 Sustainable Transport Plan measures to be determined No data No data The percentage of principle A roads that are in overall poor condition - Benchmarked Nationally 2.6% Excellent Better Data pending The percentage of non-principal/classified B roads that are in overall poor condition - Benchmarked Nationally 4.03% Excellent Better Data pending The percentage of non-principal/classified C roads that are in overall poor condition - Benchmarked Nationally 7.97% Excellent Better Data pending The percentage of damaged roads and pavements made safe within target time (CAT1 - Category 1 defects dealt within timescale) Benchmarked Locally No data Data pending The percentage of premises that receive less than 30Mbps - Count Only No data 4.57% The percentage of premises that receive less than 10Mbps - Count Only No data 2.88% The percentage of library users who say that using the library has had a positive impact on their digital skills and confidence - Count Only No data.
 New to 2023 to 2024 No data.
 New to 2023 to 2024 The percentage of people who borrowed a digital device from a library who said it had made a positive impact on their digital skills and confidence - Count Only No data.
 New to 2023 to 2024 No data.
-New to 2023 to 2024 Measure to be developed around digital Telecare No data No data The number of community projects co- produced with the community and third sector - Count Only No data 7 The number of volunteer hours supporting community resilience and development activity - Count Only No data 700 (estimate) The number of contacts provided through the council's Edge of Care volunteer service - Count Only No data.
+New to 2023 to 2024 Digital Telecare measures to be determined No data No data The number of community projects coproduced with the community and third sector - Count Only No data 7 The number of volunteer hours supporting community resilience and development activity - Count Only No data 700 (estimate) The number of contacts provided through the council's Edge of Care volunteer service - Count Only No data.
 New to 2022 to 2023 795